Rudolph Lexow

-Rudolph Lexow (January 10, 1823 Tönning, Schleswig-Holstein – July 16, 1909 New York City) was a German-American writer and editor.
+Rudolph Lexow (January 10, 1823 Tönning, Duchy of Schleswig, Denmark – July 16, 1909 New York City) was an American writer and editor.

 Biography

 Lexow graduated from the University of Kiel and was active in the Revolutions of 1848 in Germany.
 He fled to England, where he married Caroline King in Hull, and then traveled on to the United States, where he settled in New York City and founded the Belletristisches Journal in 1852.

 Family

 Rudolph and Caroline Lexow were the parents of New York City attorney Charles King Lexow, New York state senator Clarence Lexow, Allan Lexow and Rudolph G. Lexow.
 Their granddaughter Caroline Lexow Babcock was a prominent suffragist and pacifist.

 Works

 He wrote histories of the American Civil War and of the Revolutions of 1848 in Germany.